carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 Nice plot!
 Notice that `rioxarray` helpfully allows us to plot this raster with spatial coordinates on the x and y axis (this is not the default in many cases with other functions or libraries).

 This plot shows the satellite measurement of the spectral band `B09` for an area that covers part of the Netherlands.
 According to the [Sentinel-2 documentaion](https://sentinels.copernicus.eu/web/sentinel/technical-guides/sentinel-2-msi/msi-instrument), this is a band with the central wavelength of 945nm, which is sensitive to water vapor.
 It has a spatial resolution of 60m.
-Note that the `band=1` in the image title indicates the total number of bands in the `DataArray`, but not the Sentinel-2 band number `B09`.
+Note that the `band=1` in the image title refers to the ordering of all the bands in the  `DataArray`, not the Sentinel-2 band number `B09` that we saw in the pystac search results.

 In a quick view of the image, we can notice that half of the image is blank.
 We also see that the pixels with high reflectance values are the clouds at the top, and the contrast of everything else is quite low.
 This is expected because this band is sensitive to the water vapor.
 However if one would like to have a better color contrast, one can add the option `robust=True`, which displays values between the 2nd and 98th percentile: